skrill44/ackify/README.md

 # Ackify

-Ackify is a Discord bot designed to help communities manage important announcements and track task completion in a simple, reliable way.
+Ackify is a Discord bot designed to help communities manage important announcements, track task completion, and do basic moderation in a simple, reliable way.

 It focuses on two core features: